Embed This Data

 - FDI Inflow:

 The top income tax rate is 13 percent, and the corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a transactions tax.
-The overall tax burden is equivalent to 18 percent of GDP.
-Government spending amounts to 34.6 percent of GDP, and budget surpluses continue to narrow.
-Public debt has dropped below 35 percent of GDP.
-State-owned enterprises remain dominant in major sectors of the economy.
+Other taxes include a value-added tax and a transactions tax.
+The overall tax burden equals 24.4 percent of total domestic income.
+Government spending has amounted to 41.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.1 percent of GDP.
+Public debt is equivalent to 39.7 percent of GDP.